GeorgeWL/blackout-poetry/README.md

 ## Type Support for `.vue` Imports in TS

 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.

-If the standalone TypeScript plugin doesn't feel fast enough to you, Volar has also implemented a [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) that is more performant.
-You can enable it by the following steps:

-1. Disable the built-in TypeScript Extension
-    1) Run `Extensions: Show Built-in Extensions` from VSCode's command palette
-    2) Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
-2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

 ## Customize configuration